-You can often find SAS (Serial Attached SCSI) drives cheap online, thanks to their use in enterprise environments, where drives need to be upgraded periodically for better reliability.
-However, one downside to buying them is their lack of support in consumer hardware.
+You can often find cheap SAS (Serial Attached SCSI) drives online, thanks to their use in enterprise environments, where drives need to be upgraded periodically for better reliability.
+However, one downside to buying them is their lack of compatibility with consumer hardware.

-It’s easy to mistake these drives for the more common SATA (Serial ATA) drives.
-They share the same form factor and have a nearly identical connector, save for four additional pins on a SAS connector, leading to the compatibility of SATA drives with the SAS interface.
+It’s easy to mistake these drives for more common SATA (Serial ATA) drives as they share the same form factor and has a nearly identical connector, except for four additional pins on SAS drives.
+This allows SATA drives to connect with the SAS interface.

-Unfortunately, the reverse is not valid, which means a SAS drive cannot connect to the existing SATA ports on your motherboard.
-So, your only option is through a universal interface like PCI Express or PCIe found on most modern motherboards.
+Unfortunately, a SAS drive cannot connect to the existing SATA ports on your motherboard.
+So, your only option is passing them through a universal interface like PCI Express or PCIe, found on all modern motherboards.

-PCIe is one of the fastest ways you can connect peripherals to your PC.
+PCIe is one of the fastest ways to connect peripherals to your PC.
 It’s commonly used for connecting graphics cards and high-speed NVMe storage devices that need multiple lanes of high-bandwidth connectivity.

 HBAs and RAID controllers

 The most common way of connecting drives via PCIe is through an HBA.
-RAID controllers are similar to HBAs but feature support for hardware-accelerated RAID, which most general consumer systems do not need.
+RAID controllers are HBAs that feature support for hardware-accelerated RAID, which most general consumer systems do not need.
 Software RAID performs better and is easier to use.

 Most OEMs like Dell, HP, and IBM often use RAID controllers that are just HBAs flashed with custom firmware.
 If you get hold of such a RAID controller, we recommend you flash it to IT mode.
 RAID controllers tend to work with only specific models of hard disks belonging to the same OEM and have restrictions on the maximum number of drives that can be attached.

-Keep in mind that support for IT mode flashing depends on the controller, so it’s best to get one that’s already been flashed.
-If you bought an unflashed controller, you could find guides online by searching your RAID controller’s model no. Some controllers don’t support this, so make sure to consult this list before purchasing one.
+Remember that support for IT mode flashing depends on the controller, so it’s best to get one that’s already been flashed.
+If you bought an unflashed controller, you could find guides online by searching your RAID controller’s model no. Some controllers don’t support this, so consult this list before purchasing one.

 SAS Expanders and DAS

-Direct Attached Storage or DAS works on a similar principle but is used for external storage of drives if your current PC is limited in space and dramatically reduces clutter by using much fewer cables.
-Drives are placed into caddies and slide into their respective slots without the need of wiring up each drive individually.
+Direct Attached Storage or DAS works similarly but is used for external storage of drives if your current PC is limited in space and dramatically reduces clutter by using much fewer cables.
+Drives are placed into caddies and slide into their respective slots without wiring up each drive individually.